 OKRA is an award-winning design office for landscape architecture and urbanism.
-Over the last twenty years OKRA has focused on the transformation of cities and landscapes for the people who use them.
+Over the last twenty-five years OKRA has focused on the transformation of cities and landscapes for the people who use them.
 OKRA has extensive experience in defining frameworks for urban development, design public space, master planning and strategies.
-OKRA is a multi-disciplinary team with more than 20 international professionals working enthusiastically with partners and clients to create a better environment.
+OKRA has a multi-disciplinary team with more than 30 international professionals working enthusiastically with partners and clients to create a better environment.

 We believe that with the understanding of tomorrow, you can solve the issues of today.
 We build a collective memory through accurate observations of our cities.
 This memory of knowledge grows and we use it to develop our vision of the environment in our designs.
 We imagine, create and innovate.
 This makes OKRA a visionary partner in the debate on spatial planning, sustainable cities and public domain.